Are Classification Robustness and Explanation Robustness Really Strongly Correlated? An Analysis Through Input Loss Landscape: Experiments

-In this section, we test how different regularization weights $\lambda$ influence the results.
-More results on the influences of training epochs can be found in the Appendix.
-For the influence of $\lambda$, we trained different ConvNet networks on the CIFAR10 dataset with different $\lambda$.
-The testing results are shown in~\cref{tab:reg_weight}.
-We can find that the choice of $\lambda$ influences both the exploration rate at start and end.
+\textbf{Regularization Weights:} Firstly, we test how regularization weights $\lambda$ affect the results.
+In detail, we trained ConvNet networks on CIFAR10 with various $\lambda$ values.
+The test results are presented in ~\cref{tab:reg_weight}.
+We observe that the choice of $\lambda$ influences both the exploration rate at start and end.
 When $\lambda$ is greater than $10^4$ or less than $-3*10^3$, the explanation loss changes intensely.
+However, from the results, we can see that for different $\lambda$ from $5 * 10^4$ to $-3 * 10^3$, the classification robustness remains the same, which further validate our hypothesis that explanation robustness and classification robustness may not be highly correlated.

+\textbf{Training Epochs:} To demonstrate how training epochs might influence our conclusion, we conducted experiments on the ConvNet network using the CIFAR10 dataset with different training epochs.
+The results, as presented in \cref{tab:train_epoch}, indicate that the model's performance undergoes only marginal changes after 25 rounds for ConvNet, despite the epoch count continuing to increase.
+Therefore, we conclude that choosing 25 epochs in the rest experiments does not hurt the reliability of our argument.
+Besides, the results also support our conclusion.
+With the increase of training epochs, the classification robustness still increases while the explanation robustness actually decreases, which further validates our conclusion.